Keep Books on the High Street

 If you would like a copy of the image file, email firstname.lastname@example.org or download it here Button

 Independent Booksellers Week

-IBW (30th June to 7th July) successfully used the High Street Campaign message at its heart and allowed bookshops to continue promoting the campaign to consumers during a week of celebration around books, authors and events.
+IBW (29th June to 6th July 2013) uses the High Street Campaign message at its heart and allowed bookshops to continue promoting the campaign to consumers during a week of celebration around books, authors and events.
 See www.independentbooksellersweek.org.uk

 for full details and see below for the IBW Campaign poster.

 The House of Commons Communities and Local Government Committee has published the uncorrected transcript